Preview 2018: Previewing and looking ahead to the Minnesota Golden Gophers season with what you need to know.

 The defense will be solid.
 The depth is way too thin – a rash of injuries, especially at safety and defensive tackle, would be devastating – but it should get better and better as the season goes on.
 The pass rush needs to show up, and the interceptions have to come, but again, the D will be okay.

 The ground game will be great with Rodney Smith leading the way behind an improve O line, and the passing game can’t be any worse.
-Once the quarterback situation is settled, and a No. 2 receiver emerges to help out Tyler Johnson, this will all start to take shape.
+Now, true freshman QB Zack Annexstad has to be great, and a No. 2 receiver emerges to help out Tyler Johnson, this will all start to take shape.

 Fleck is going to make this fun.